Consumer driven logistics is about availability and comfort

 Consumers want certain goods delivered to a shop or drop point, some goods directly in their mailbox and other goods delivered to their door step at a precise time.
 For online purchases, the shipment options must be clearly stated when checking out from the web shop.
 Freedom when it comes to choosing the place and time of delivery builds expectations in the mind of the consumer and sets the ambition level that the shipment should meet.

-When the consumer is given the option to choose delivery method, knows what shipment he or she has ordered, knows when the shipment arrives and is given the ability to control the delivery even after check out, consumer logistics is working and has the potential to build an even stronger relationship between consumer and vendor.
+When the consumer is given the option to choose delivery method, knows what shipment he or she has ordered, knows when the shipment arrives and is given the ability to control the delivery even after check out, consumer driven logistics is working and has the potential to build an even stronger relationship between consumer and vendor.

 Purchasing experience and control